simple-crypto/verime/README.md

 * python3.8-venv

 ## Installation
-The Verime tools is written in python3 and should be used as a python3 module.
+The Verime tools is written in python3.
 The following commands allow to install the Verime tool:
 ```
 python3 -m build
 python3 -m pip install dist/*.whl
 ```
 In summary, the first command build the python package of the tool and the second one install the `.whl` file generated.

-## Example
+## Basic example

 The [tests](tests/example) directory contains an example of use for the tool.
 In particular, the directory [srcs](tests/example/srcs) contains the Verilog file implementing a programmable delay counter (i.e., a module that counts up to an arbitrary value and indicates when it finishes).
 In particular, the following files can be found: